x3medima17/nSphere/README.md

 # nSphere
 [![Build Status](https://travis-ci.org/x3medima17/nSphere.svg?branch=dev)](https://travis-ci.org/x3medima17/nSphere)

 This is an implemetation of Monte Carlo algorithm for finding volume of an n-Dimensional sphere.
-The program was written for TGT Oil Internhip.
+The program was written for TGT Oil Internship.
 The folowing 'best practices' were used.
   - Tests
   - Continuous Integration